 Eyepiece Used for Sketch - focal length (F.L.) of eyepiece.
 Each eyepiece has its focal length in millimeters marked on it.
-If using binoculars, give the field of view of the binoculars used to make the sketch.

 Magnification - Magnification = (F.L. of scope)/(F.L. of eyepiece).
 The 8" Schmidt Cassegrains used in the student observatory have F.L. = 2000 mm.